kyllew/kuisser/public/Domain 1 Questions.md

 	Other options are incorrect because:
 	- A: Training is the process of teaching the model, not using it
 	- C: Model deployment is setting up the model for use, not using it
-	- D: Bias correction is part of model improvement, not prediction Resource URL: https://docs.aws.amazon.com/sagemaker/latest/dg/deploy-model.html
+	- D: Feature extraction is a component of the model's processing pipeline but not the overall process of generating predictions from new inputs
+	Resource URL:
+	https://docs.aws.amazon.com/sagemaker/latest/dg/deploy-model.html

 Q44
-A company is developing a new model to predict the prices of specific items.
-The model performed well on the training dataset.
-When the company deployed the model to production, the model's performance decreased significantly.
+A company has built a prediction model for retail product pricing.
+The model demonstrated high accuracy in the test environment, but after deployment to production, its performance deteriorated considerably.
-What should the company do to mitigate this problem?
+What strategy should the company implement to resolve this problem?
 Options:
 A. Reduce the volume of data that is used in training.
-B. Add hyperparameters to the model.
+B. Implement cross-validation techniques.
 C. Increase the volume of data that is used in training.
 D. Increase the model training time.